-Atrial fibrillation is a disorder that causes an irregular heart rate, or arrhythmia.
+Atrial fibrillation is a form of irregular heart rate, or arrhythmia.
 Atrial fibrillation occurs when one or both of the upper chambers of the heart, the atria, quiver or ‘fibrillate’ rather than beat normally.

 It’s important to recognise and treat atrial fibrillation to help prevent serious complications like stroke and heart failure.

 Symptoms of atrial fibrillation

 Some people with atrial fibrillation have no symptoms.
 Others have:

 - heart palpitations or ‘fluttering’ heartbeat

 - an irregular pulse

 Atrial fibrillation can occur as a one-off episode, or can come and go, or can persist.